-Note: The course in Italian listed below is offered for the first time in the Academic Year 1956-57.
-It is designed to provide a reading knowledge of Italian for those students whose main interest is in the field of literature.
-Those proposing to register for this course are requested first to consult the Head of the Department.
+Note: Course 300 is designed to provide a reading knowledge of Italian for those students whose main interest is in the field of literature.
+Those proposing to register for it are requested first to consult the Head of the Department.

 300. (3) Readings in Italian.
 (Prerequisite: completion of a classical or modern language course numbered 200 or above).-Pronunciation; translation into English of passages taken from the principal Italian authors.
 Text: Bormioli and Pelligrinatti, Letture italiane per stranieri.
-[3-0; 3-0]
+[3-0; 3-0] 310.
+(3) Italian Civilization.-A survey of Italian art and literature with